darkreactions/DRP/setup.md

 Inside DRP there is a folder called drp_hooks.
 Among these is a file called pre-push, and this should be moved in your .git/hooks directory for this project.
 This runs all of the tests in the test suite before pushing your copy of the repository, and hence forces our code into compliance.

+###Running tests

+In order to run tests you must have the following environment variables set up in your shell session:

+export PYTHONPATH=/path/to/DRP/
+export DJANGO_SETTINGS_MODULE=DRP.settings

+This also applies to the pre-push hook.

 ###For the time being...

 If you are reading this setup instruction manual, you are working on the refactoring mission of the DRP.
 This comes with some rules: